neha45556/rshell/README.md

 This command is a system call which duplicates one file descriptor, and then deletes the old file descriptor.

+pipe()

+It is a form of redirection which sends the output of one program to another program

 # Development and Testing Roadmap